 I like to occasionally divulge the most recent words that I had to looked up because I think it gives people an idea of how fluent I am or am not.
-It could inspire parents who think they can’t integrate Spanish into their kids’ lives because they don’t know enough vocabulary.
+It could inspire parents who think that because they don’t know enough vocabulary, they can’t integrate Spanish into their kids’ lives.
 Look at all the things I don’t know!

 Many of these are words that I would understand if someone said them to me, but to retrieve them in conversation in order to use them is another thing.